Sure it’s a big job; but I don’t know anyone who can do it better than I can.

 - Organizations – affecting multiple departments, business units, partners, and others in the end-to-end business value chain

-Business Epics and Architectural Epics are captured, analyzed and refined in the Business and Architectural Epic Kanban systems, respectively.
+Business Epics and Architectural Epics are captured, analyzed and refined in the Business Epic Kanban and Architectural Epic Kanban systems, respectively.
 Those that are approved are managed in the Portfolio Backlog, which serves as a low cost holding place prior to implementation.
-As prioritizing epics is a key economic driver for the enterprise, the kanban systems are used to provide the necessary analysis, limit Work In Process, and estimate the job size and cost of delay, and prioritize work accordance with lean Weighted Shortest Job First (WSJF).
+As prioritizing epics is a key economic driver for the enterprise, the kanban systems are used to provide the necessary analysis, limit Work In Process, and estimate the job size and cost of delay, and prioritize work accordance with Weighted Shortest Job First (WSJF).
+An Epic Owner takes responsibility for shepherding an epic through the kanban systems, and when applicable, into implementation.

 Epic Value Statement Template